The Mount Fund

-- The Trustees do not consider applications from charities with an income of over £1M (£500,000 for the Health in the Community category), except where the conditions stated under Homelessness above are met.
+- The Trustees do not consider generally consider applications from charities with an income of over £1M (£500,000 for the Health in the Community category), except where the conditions stated under Homelessness above are met.

 When to apply?

 The Trustees meet three times per year in March, July and November and application forms and supporting documentation must be submitted at least six weeks in advance of a meeting or by the date specified.

 The next meeting of the Trustees is due to take place on the 20th March 2020 closed at 9am on the 10th February 2020.
 Applications submitted after this date and time will not be accepted.